degtrdg/linkedin-perceptual-filter/apps/extension/README.md

 ## Submit to the webstores

 The easiest way to deploy your Plasmo extension is to use the built-in [bpp](https://bpp.browser.market) GitHub action.
 Prior to using this action however, make sure to build your extension and upload the first version to the store to establish the basic credentials.
 Then, simply follow [this setup instruction](https://docs.plasmo.com/framework/workflows/submit) and you should be on your way for automated submission!

+## Debugging

+To debug the extension:

+1. Install the [Cookie Editor](https://chromewebstore.google.com/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm) extension in both:

+   - Your normal Chrome browser
+   - The debugger Chrome instance that opens when running the VSCode debugger

+2. In your normal Chrome browser:

+   - Go to linkedin.com and ensure you're logged in
+   - Open Cookie Editor and export the cookies

+3. In the debugger Chrome instance:

+   - Launch it using the VSCode debugger with the provided launch.json file
+   - Go to linkedin.com
+   - Open Cookie Editor and import the cookies from step 2
+   - Note: Google sign-in doesn't work in the debugger Chrome instance

+4. The extension should now work with your LinkedIn account in the debugger!
+Now you can just run the debugger and you'll be logged in and redirected to the feed page.

+You can also reverse this process to copy cookies from the debugger Chrome to your normal browser if needed.